qwj/lazy-python/README.md

 -----------

 *Lazy Evaluation* is among useful features in Functional Programming.
-This tool help make lazy evaluation in Python easy to use.
-The expression is saved in directed graph and evaluate when necessary.
-The evaluation leverage multicore (``multiprocessing`` library in Python) and graph cut algorithm to compute the results in parallel.
+This tool help make lazy evaluation in Python easier.
+The expression is saved in directed graph and evaluated when necessary.
+The process of evaluation leverage multicore (``multiprocessing`` library in Python) and graph cut algorithm to compute the results in parallel.

 Examples
 -----------

 This example illustrate how to calculate *Fibnoacci* by Lazy Evalution and the cache mechanism of pure function call with the same parameters.
+By adding parameter "*debug=True*", it is easy to show the evaluation process step by step.

     >>> from lazy import Lazy
     >>> def fib(n):